RNE: plug-and-play diffusion inference-time control and energy-based training: RNE for Discrete Diffusion

 \begin{enumerate}[leftmargin=*] \item \refstepcounter{equation} \textbf{a backward sampling process:} $\partial_t \rho_t = - A^\top_t \rho_t$ \item \refstepcounter{equation} \textbf{a forward target process:} $\partial_t h_t = B^\top_t h_t$ \item \textbf{intermediate target marginal densities: } $q_t$, which are a function of $p_t$ satisfying $\partial_t p_t = Q^\top_t p_t$. \end{enumerate}

 To give a concrete example let us write the weight for product:

-Where $Q'^{(i)},Q^{(i)}$ are the rate matrices of a CTMC and its reversal and $B$ is the rate matrix corresponding to a target process CTMC moving backwards in time and $A$ is the rate matrix of forward sampling process/proposal.
+Where $Q'^{(i)},Q^{(i)}$ are the rate matrices of a CTMC and its reversal and $B$ is the rate matrix corresponding to a target process CTMC, and $A$ is the rate matrix of sampling process/proposal.